JayO-1/system-design-101/README.md

 * [Master-slave replication](#master-slave-replication)
 * [Master-master replication](#master-master-replication)

+### Failover vs Replication

+Failover mechanisms are typically associated with ensuring continuous availability and reliability of active, running services by automatically redirecting traffic or operations in case of failures.

+On the other hand, replication is more about maintaining redundant copies of data across multiple systems or locations to ensure data availability, consistency, and scalability.
+Both concepts are essential components of designing resilient and reliable systems.

 ### Availability in numbers

 Availability is often quantified by uptime (or downtime) as a percentage of time the service is available.
 Availability is generally measured in number of 9s--a service with 99.99% availability is described as having four 9s.